 The penalty I’ve imposed is fractional, with a value of 0.9.
 The penalty requires that each split ensure that the combined sum of squared errors within the two nodes that result from the split has a value of at most 0.90 of the original sum of squared errors within the original node.
 A penalty value of 0.75 would require each split to reduce the sum of squared errors by at least 25%, while a penalty of 0.99 would require each split to reduce the sum of squared errors by only 1%.
 As a result, a lower penalty term (i.e., a stricter penalty term) will result in a much shallower tree than a higher penalty term.
 The choice of penalty term will depend on the data and the model.

-By itself, the 0.9 penalty term could yield a fairly deep tree, depending on the variability within the dataset.
+By itself, the 0.9 penalty term could yield a fairly deep tree with many terminal nodes, depending on the variability within the dataset.
 However, in conjunction with the 10-observation minimum, it will serve as a filter to prevent splits that are not meaningful (i.e., splits that don’t reduce the sum of squared errors by at least 10%), without causing the tree to go too deep.

 The penalty term relates to the standalone tree function.
 Within the context of the broader forest, there is another parameter to consider: the feature fraction.
 In the forest, each tree does not consider each feature (variable) in the dataset; instead, each tree considers a random subsample of the features.
 The feature fraction parameter refers to the fraction of features that are used in creating each tree.
 In the base model, the feature fraction is 0.7, so each tree within the forest is created using a random sample of 0.7 (i.e., 70%) of features in the data set.
 A significant strength of the random forest method is its resistance to overtraining; the randomness which the feature fraction governs plays a key role in maintaining that strength.